API Routes

 Reading request bodies

-async def post(request: Request) -> JSONResponse:
+async def endpoint(request: Request) -> JSONResponse:

 # JSON body